FILM REVIEWS

 Pressured by Doctor Stearnes, Kate and Mike reveal to Tony his true ancestry.
 Joan and Tony quarrel again over his opportunism and part, but Tony, characteristically undeterred by these catastrophes, determines to free Gwynn at any cost.
 He brings the trial to a successful conclusion, getting Gwynn acquitted, based on the revelation that his supposedly murdered uncle had actually committed suicide because of ill-health.
 Joan's faith in Tony's integrity and honesty is restored, and the couple exits the courtroom together, facing a better future.

-Vet director Vincent Sherman, who had helmed melodramas starring Joan Crawford and Bette Davis (with both of whom he had affairs), gave the melodrama fast pacing and slick if impersonal look that somehow compensated for the melodrama's indulgent running time (136 minutes), resulting in a glossy, intermittently entertaining picture, which moved along swiftly from one subplot to another.
+Vet director Vincent Sherman, who had helmed melodramas starring Joan Crawford and Bette Davis (with both of whom he had affairs), gave the melodrama fast pacing and slick if impersonal look that somehow compensated for the melodrama’s indulgent running time (136 minutes).
+End result is a glossy, well acted, intermittently entertaining picture, which moved along swiftly from one subplot to another.

 Oscar Alert